wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!important]
 > **Question: Define azure governance structure?**
 > <br> Tenant > Management Group > Subscription > Resource Group > Resources

+> [!important]
+> **Question: What is a Azure account?**
+> <br> Azure account is used as a authentication mechanism.
+Every Azure account is part of one Azure tenant.
 > - Azure account types
 >   - User, Application (called managed identity)
 > - Account access types
 >   - Owner, Contributor, Reader or Custom

-> [!important]
-> **Question: What is a Azure account?**
+> **Question: What is a Role?**
-> <br> Azure account is used as a authentication mechanism.
-Every Azure account is part of one Azure tenant.
+> <br> A role definition is a collection of permissions.
+You can use a pre-defined role or create a custom role.

 > [!important]